mohamedelsayed/sendmail/sites/all/modules/addon/google_map_field/README.txt

 -----

 This module used to contain a WYSIWYG map feature.
 This has been moved to its own module.
-Please see http://drupal.org/projects/wysiwyg_map
+Please see the WYSIWYG Map module (http://drupal.org/project/wysiwyg_map)